keyboards

 Akko

 My favorite brand for switches.
 They have my personal favorite, the Penguin Silent Tactiles.
+I’m so happy with these that I don’t really consider trying any others.

 Mineral 02